You started a podcast! Congratulations! Those first weeks after a launch are exciting and you might be filled with hope.

 There are many podcasting Facebook groups that are filled with engaged podcasters sharing their advice, asking for support, and trading tips.
 If you find a podcast you really like, share it with your audience because they might like it too.
 You’re creating goodwill with another podcaster and creating your network of support.
 Bonus tip!
 You can use Edgar’s RSS feed to automatically add other podcast episodes straight into your social media schedule.
 Check it out 👇

 Once you start making those connections, you can pitch yourself as a guest on other relevant podcasts.
 You can even do a mutual trade where you are a guest on their show and they are a guest on your show.

 This is a smart approach as long as you don’t make it strictly promotional.
 You want to provide value to someone else’s audience.
-That way the host provides a quality show and their audience hears your expertise, which can pique their interest in your podcast.
+That way the host provides a quality show and their audience hear your expertise, which can pique their interest in your podcast.

 5. Make it easy for your guests to share

 When you have guests on your show, make it really easy for them to share the episode with their audience.
 Tag them on your own social so they can repost and encourage them to share on their own as well.
 It’s helpful to create images for each social platform and swipe files so your guests can easily promote their episode.

 6. List your show in multiple podcast directories

 This is something else that is low hanging fruit but lots of people skip this step!
 You should make it easy for people to find your podcast.
 You’re probably on Apple Podcasts but there’s also Google Podcasts, Spotify, Stitcher, TuneIn Radio and PodChaser.